Tinkerforge/doc/en/source/Software/API_Bindings.rst

 API Bindings
 ============

-API bindings establish a TCP/IP connection to the :ref:`Brick Daemon <brickd>`.
+The API bindings establish a TCP/IP connection to the :ref:`Brick Daemon <brickd>`.
 Each function call creates a TCP/IP packet that is send over the Brick Daemon to the Brick.
-Incoming TCP/IP packets are routed back to the caller.
+Incoming packets from the Brick are routed back to the caller.

 See also our :ref:`tutorial` for more information on how everything works